lu-jiayi/homepage/index.md

 ## About Me

 Hello!
-I am a second-year PhD student in linguistics at Stanford University.
+I am Jiayi Lu (he/his), a second-year PhD student in linguistics at Stanford University.
 Before coming to Stanford, I completed my BA at Northwestern University with majors in Linguistics, Neuroscience, and Integrated Science.

 ## Research
 I am primarily interested in syntax and psycholinguistics.